-Undershaw is committed to ensuring health and safety good practice across all areas of school life.
-We take our responsibility for the health and safety of staff, students, volunteers and any other visitors to the school very seriously and use this policy, in line with our risk assessment documents and in accordance with the 1974 Health and Safety Act, to maintain the highest possible level of health and safety around the school.
+Undershaw is committed to ensuring health and safety and good practice across all areas of school life.
+We take our responsibility for the health and safety of our staff, students, volunteers and any other visitors to the school, very seriously.
+Undershaw use this policy, in line with our risk assessment documents and in accordance with the 1974 Health and Safety Act, to maintain the highest possible level of health and safety around the school.